-The following budget summary and announcement of the annual public hearing was printed in the Marshfield News Herald on September 19, 2016.
+The following budget summary and announcement of the annual public hearing is printed each year in the local newspaper.
 This notice is required in accordance with ss.
 65.90 of the Wisconsin statutes.
 Pursuant to this statute, "A class 1 notice (one publication) is published which contains a summary of the proposed budget described, notice of where the detailed budget may be examined, and notice of the time and place of the public hearing."